ZeroCho/react-vote/README.md

 ## Props

 ### isAdmin: Boolean, Default: false
 Tell react-vote whether the client is an admin or not.
-Only admins can close vote.
+Only admins can close and reset vote.

 ### multiple: Boolean, Default: false
 If true, people can choose multiple options instead of one.